1. I am not a medical student; can I still apply for elective posting?

 f) School of Medicine official endorsement

-A copy of the acceptance letter is available for print here.
-Please login with your student application number and password.
+A copy of the acceptance letter can be downloaded via your application.
+Please login with your own application to download the document

 NUS Medicine will not be able to endorse any documents from your university or any other special request forms containing statements such as “the student has had the same rights, duties, responsibilities like the regular medical students of the University…” or with similar meanings.
 The practice of acknowledging such forms has discontinued due to legal reasons.

-17. Can I submit the application if I am in pre-clinical years?
+18. Can I submit the application if I am in the pre-clinical years?

-No, postings under our Clinical Electives Programme for Overseas Visiting Students are open to applicants who are bona fide students of a medical school and already in their clinical years and doing clinical postings/ clerkships.
+No, postings under our Clinical Electives Programme for Overseas Visiting Students are open to applicants who are bona fide students of a medical school and are already in their clinical years, participating in clinical postings or clerkships.

-For pre-clinical opportunities at any other restructured hospitals in Singapore, kindly contact the hospital directly.
+For pre-clinical opportunities at any other restructured hospitals in Singapore, please contact the hospital directly.

 You may purchase it from NUS Co-op.
 The nearest one would be at NUS CO-OP@LT27.